damurashov/DeadSimpleTodo/README.md

 # Implied workflow (for "lin" users)

-- Fork this repo, clone it on your machine, change the fork's visibility to "private";
+- Fork this repo, change the fork's visibility to "private", clone it;
-- Add the local copy's directory into your `$PATH`;
+- Add the repo's directory into your `$PATH`;
 - Whenever you need it, use `todo.py` and `todoupdate.sh` to synchronize your todo-s;

 # Usage recommendations